PHP-2560/pre-class-work-2018-FD3355/Week 02/pre-class-02.md

 ####plot graph
     plot(ratevector,meanvector)

-Recall the formula of the expodential distribution, \(\lambda\) is in the expodential.  the distribution is destined to 1 as x approaches infinity.
+Recall the formula of the exponential distribution, \(\lambda\) is in the exponential.  the distribution is destined to 1 as x approaches infinity.
 However the larger \(\lambda\) is the faster this will happen, and the likelier we are to get smaller numbers with (F(x) = 1-e^{-\lambda x}\), thus the decreasing means seen in this graph.
-(From almost 5 for .2 decreasing to below 1 and approaching 0)
+(From almost 5 for .2 decreasing to below 1 and approaching 0).
+Also note that the mean for this distribution is 1/\(\lambda\) which the graph tends to.

    b.
 The standard deviations versus the rates.